Rocket propellant: Propellant density

 Although liquid hydrogen gives a high Isp, its low density is a disadvantage: hydrogen occupies about 7 times more volume per kilogram than dense fuels such as kerosene.
 The fuel tankage, plumbing, and pump must be correspondingly larger.
 This increases the vehicle's dry mass, reducing performance.
 Liquid hydrogen is also relatively expensive to produce and store, and causes difficulties with design, manufacture, and operation of the vehicle.
-However, liquid hydrogen is extremely well suited to upper stage use where Isp is at a premium and thrust to weight ratios are less relevant.
+However, liquid hydrogen is extremely well-suited to upper stage use where Isp is at a premium and thrust-to-weight ratios are less relevant.

-Dense propellant launch vehicles have a higher takeoff mass due to lower Isp, but can more easily develop high takeoff thrusts due to the reduced volume of engine components.
+Dense-propellant launch vehicles have a higher takeoff mass due to lower Isp, but can more easily develop high takeoff thrusts due to the reduced volume of engine components.
 This means that vehicles with dense-fueled booster stages reach orbit earlier, minimizing losses due to gravity drag and reducing the effective delta-v requirement.

 The proposed tripropellant rocket uses mainly dense fuel while at low altitude and switches across to hydrogen at higher altitude.
 Studies in the 1960s proposed single-stage-to-orbit vehicles using this technique.
 The Space Shuttle approximated this by using dense solid rocket boosters for the majority of the thrust during the first 120 seconds.
 The main engines burned a fuel-rich hydrogen and oxygen mixture, operating continuously throughout the launch but providing the majority of thrust at higher altitudes after SRB burnout.

 Other chemical propellants

 Hybrid propellants

-Hybrid propellants: a storable oxidizer used with a solid fuel, which retains most virtues of both liquids (high ISP) and solids (simplicity).
+Hybrid propellants consist of a storable liquid oxidizer used with a solid fuel, which retains most virtues of both liquids (high ISP) and solids (simplicity).

 A hybrid-propellant rocket usually has a solid fuel and a liquid or NEMA oxidizer.
 The fluid oxidizer can make it possible to throttle and restart the motor just like a liquid-fueled rocket.
 Hybrid rockets can also be environmentally safer than solid rockets since some high-performance solid-phase oxidizers contain chlorine (specifically composites with ammonium perchlorate), versus the more benign liquid oxygen or nitrous oxide often used in hybrids.
 This is only true for specific hybrid systems.
 There have been hybrids which have used chlorine or fluorine compounds as oxidizers and hazardous materials such as beryllium compounds mixed into the solid fuel grain.
-Because just one constituent is a fluid, hybrids can be simpler than liquid rockets depending motive force used to transport the fluid into the combustion chamber.
-Fewer fluids typically mean fewer and smaller piping systems, valves and pumps (if utilized).
+Because just one constituent is a fluid, hybrids can be simpler than liquid rockets that depend on the rocket's acceleration to transport the fluid into the combustion chamber.
+Fewer fluids typically mean fewer and smaller piping systems, valves, and pumps.

 Hybrid motors suffer two major drawbacks.
-The first, shared with solid rocket motors, is that the casing around the fuel grain must be built to withstand full combustion pressure and often extreme temperatures as well.
-However, modern composite structures handle this problem well, and when used with nitrous oxide and a solid rubber propellant (HTPB), relatively small percentage of fuel is needed anyway, so the combustion chamber is not especially large.
+The first, shared with solid rocket motors, is that the casing around the fuel grain must be built to withstand the full combustion pressure and often extreme temperatures as well.
+However, modern composite structures handle this problem well, and when used with nitrous oxide and a solid rubber propellant (HTPB), a relatively small percentage of fuel is needed anyway, so the combustion chamber is not especially large.